 FanDuel is one of the largest and most well-known operators for American sports betting.
 It provides daily fantasy sports already in Connecticut, too, making it a well-known choice for general gambling enthusiasts.

-FanDuel Sportsbook boasts a slick and streamlined app, plus the ability to change the format of your odds.
+FanDuel Sportsbook boasts a slick and streamlined app plus the ability to change the format of your odds.
 Additional special promotions and a useful search bar located at the bottom of the screen make this one of the most enjoyable and user-friendly apps on the market.

-DraftKings Sportsbook (9.6/10)
+DraftKings Sportsbook Connecticut (9.3/10)

-- Opening Bonus: 20% deposit match bonus up to $1000
+- Opening Bonus: 20% match up to $1,000 (5x playthrough)

 - Available Platforms: Desktop, Android, iOS

 - Key Features: Search bar, odds boosters, multiple odds formats, DFS

 DraftKings offers retail sports betting with Foxwoods Resort Casino, owned by the Mashantucket Pequot Tribal Nation.
 It also offers online DFS through a partnership with Foxwoods.